What Is an IPO? Meaning, GMP, Process & Investing in 2026

 What is an IPO?

 During an Initial Public Offering a private company releases its shares to the public for the first time.
 The move from private to public ownership occurs upon business transformation to public status.
-The change from private organization to public status also makes it known as “going public.”
+The change from private organization to public IPO status also makes it known as "going public."

 By becoming publicly traded companies initiate public share sales which serve three main purposes: growth funding and debt repayment as well as business expansion opportunities.
 Through IPOs, early investors including founders and angel investors obtain the chance to sell their company shares thus generating profits.

-How Does an IPO Work?
+How Does an IPO GMP Work?

-Company status remains private before an IPO since only founders, their family members, and the initial investors typically hold the shares.
+Company status remains private before an IPOs since only founders, their family members, and the initial investors typically hold the shares.
 The company decides to issue public stock shares as it advances toward growth.

 Most firms decide to become publicly listed after reaching the billion-dollar valuation threshold which earns them unicorn status though certain financially robust small businesses can still pursue public listing status.